 If you would like to receive more information about this new trek, you can see the detail on the presentation sent in the newsletter.
 If you want even further detail, please contact your Destination Specialist.

-- This new South Face Salkantay Trek has fixed departures every Wednesday.
+- This new Hidden Valleys of the Salkantay Trek has fixed departures every Wednesday.
 As an alternative to our classic 5D/4N Inca trail.

 - We will continue offering the classic North Face Salkantay Trek.
 But it will have only one departure every Sunday as an alternative to our classic 5D/4N Inca Trail.
 We do understand that some travelers are still interested in trekking the classic route as it has popular demand.